Internetismean/TCT-project-minerva/README.md

 A collection of utilities for The Campaign Trail browser game.
 Each utility has a code 1 and code 2 so that they can be seen in action.
 All relevant code is at the end of the code 2 file, with comments

 ---
+## Crediting
+If you end up using any of these utilities, drop a link to the repo in the Code 2 of your mod.

 ## Utilities